TLBStudio/price-calculator/SETUP_AND_PRICING.md

 - Mobile applications
 - Third-party integrations

+## Development Workflow

+### Making Changes
+1. **Update Configuration**: Modify `config/packages/pricing.yaml`
+2. **Run Tests**: Ensure all tests still pass
+3. **Test Manually**: Use the web interface to verify changes
+4. **Commit Changes**: Include configuration updates in version control

+### Testing Changes
+1. **Unit Tests**: Verify individual service behavior
+2. **Integration Tests**: Test service orchestration
+3. **Manual Testing**: Use the web interface with real scenarios
+4. **Configuration Validation**: Ensure all configuration is valid

 ---

-This documentation should provide you with a complete understanding of how the pricing system works and how to customize it for your specific business needs.
-For additional support or questions, refer to the main README or create an issue in the project repository.
+This documentation provides a complete understanding of the pricing system architecture, configuration options, and testing capabilities.
+The comprehensive test suite (37 tests, 162 assertions) ensures reliability and makes the system easy to maintain and extend.

+For additional support or questions, refer to the main README, test coverage summary, or create an issue in the project repository.